 Sleep (the full spectrum of accommodation, from glamping pods to glam country manor houses).

 Each category divides into the six key regions of Wales (Cardiff & Around, South Wales & the Valleys, Brecon Beacons, Pembrokeshire, Mid Wales, Snowdonia, Anglesey & North Wales).
 So for a place to stay, say, in Pembrokeshire, simply click on Sleep/Pembrokeshire to bring up all our undiscovered content on that topic.
 At the end of each review, you’ll find our helpful ‘At a glance’ factboxes and a clickable map of the area surrounding the place we’re talking about.
 You can also search for inspiration by scrolling down either of the three above-mentioned category intro pages for a map of Wales, where you can click through from any of the pinpoints to our feature pertaining to that place.

-Our Voices of Wales section is one of the things that makes Undiscovered Wales unique: travelling experientially through the people that live and work in Wales, and how they see the area they live in in the context of what they do – from the wacky to the wild.
+Next up is our Voices of Wales section: one of the things that makes Undiscovered Wales unique.
+Here we travel experientially through the people that live and work in Wales, and how they see the area they live in in the context of what they do – from the wacky to the wild.
 Taking the format of an insightful Q&A, these articles talk to professionals within their fields of expertise: we’ve already featured the reigning bog snorkelling world champion and one of the pioneers of Wales’ unique adrenaline rushes, coasteering.